drnikki/old-personal-site/_posts/2019-01-3-drupal-open-demographics.markdown

 published: true
 ---

-This is just a quick overview post for my own reference and others on what's happening with Drupal.org (owned by the Drupal Association) collecting demographic information on it's members.
+This is just a quick overview post on what's happening with Drupal.org (owned by the Drupal Association) collecting demographic information on it's members.
+The current proposal is that the user profile form will have fields at least for gender and "ideally" for other demographic categories (race, sexual orientation, etc)

+## An incomplete history
 - around 2010, there was [an issue to expand Drupal's gender field](https://www.drupal.org/project/webmasters/issues/752452), which at the time had options for only male or female.
-This issue is long (154 comments) and notriously full of vitriol and some of the best and worst of the Drupal community.
+This issue is long (154 comments) and notoriously full of vitriol and some of the best and worst of the Drupal community.
 The resolution was to lock the thread and leave the field as is.

 - That issue spawned (or was filed in parallel) with another [issue to include pronouns on a user's profile](https://www.drupal.org/project/webmasters/issues/756132).
 In November 2011, the drupal.org gender field had the following options: male, female, transgender, other.

 - There was a [related issue for adding an "about me"](https://www.drupal.org/project/webmasters/issues/756386) field to the profile.
 If you're going through the comments of these issues, you'll see some familiar names in all threads - some still active and known for their social justice work, and other still active and known for their active misogyny.

-- other things may have happened here in the middle (still looking to fill this in)
+- other things have happened here in the middle (still looking to fill this in - I was not active in the community for a few years)

 - around Feb 2017, there was an issue filed to [Improve / "fix" the gender field](https://www.drupal.org/project/drupalorg/issues/2938949).